emmahsax/go-git-helper/README.md

     # Verify it's gone by this command returning command not found
     git-helper -v
     ```
-2. Install Go's Git Helper by following the instructions at the top of this README
+2. Install Go's Git Helper by following the instructions in the beginning of this `README`
 3. Check Go's Git Helper is installed:
     ```bash
     git-helper version
     ```
+4. Run the setup command:
+    ```bash
+    git-helper setup
+    ```
-4. Move forward with your day!
+5. Move forward with your day!

 ---